GEDYSIntraWare/cordova-plugin-webview-switch/README.md

 # cordova-plugin-webview-switch

 >Experimental plugin to switch the webview at runtime.
-Please read [warning](attention) before trying.
+Please read warning before trying.

-:warning:
-# Attention
+# Attention :warning:

-Only load webviews installed like WKWebView or Ionic WKWebView.
-App crashes and incompatabilities with Cordova updates may occurr.
+This plugin only loads webviews, installed as plugins, like [WKWebView](https://github.com/apache/cordova-plugin-wkwebview-engine) or [Ionic WKWebView](https://github.com/ionic-team/cordova-plugin-ionic-webview).
+App crashes and incompatibilities with Cordova updates may occurr.

-If callbacks from plugins fire after reloading the app will crash.
+If callbacks from plugins fire after reloading the webview, the app will crash.

-**Use with caution!**
+## Use with caution!

 **After calling `load()` the main view in the app will restart!**